Special Purpose Fund FAQs

 The Charity incurs a range of costs in order to effectively administer its Special Purpose Funds.
 This includes costs associated with financial processing, the use of banking facilities and management charges.
 In addition, the Charity provides practical support to fund advisers through fundraising activities, administration, governance and reporting which are directly related to SPFs.

-From 1 April 2022 the Charity will be updating its policy on fund charges by introducing a charge of 2.5% per year on the balance of each fund.
-This will allow the Charity to recoup a proportion of the costs necessary to effectively administer its Special Purpose Funds.
-The charge will be divided by 12 and applied to the fund balance as it stands at the end of each calendar month.
+In 2022 we updated our policy on fund charges by introducing a charge of 2.5% per year on the balance of each fund.
+This allows us to recoup a proportion of the costs necessary to effectively administer its Special Purpose Funds.
+The charge is divided by 12 and applied to the fund balance as it stands at the end of each calendar month.

 The charge is benchmarked against other NHS charities who administer similar funds on behalf of NHS trusts to ensure the amount we charge is fair and proportionate.
 The charge is subject to review on an annual basis.